vishkid84/Portfolio-milestone-project/README.md

 ### Scope

 Once the audience is identified, I researched various websites and job portals to understand the requirements they are looking for.
-Based on the research and user stories, I identified 8 areas - Strong summary, Career progression, Technical skills, Education and certification, Portfolio, Contact details, References/quotes from clients and downloadable CV.
+Based on the research and user stories, I identified 8 areas - Strong summary, Career progression, Technical skills, Education and certification, Portfolio, Contact details, References/quotes from clients and Downloadable CV.

 ### Structure

 The next part was to identify the best way to layout these sections.
-From my research, I came to the conclusion it would be best to place them based on relevance.
+From my research, I came to the conclusion that it would be best to place them based on relevance.
-To understand this bit, I talked to a couple of people who have been part of the recruitment team in my company to understand the priorities.
+To understand this bit, I talked to a couple of people who have been part of the recruitment team in my company.
 As part of the interview with them, I also created cards for each section and asked them to order them based on what they would be looking for first.
 Based on all this, I created the wireframe.